masukomi/mongodb_meilisearch/README.md

 Assuming you've done the above a new index will be created with a name that corresponds to your model's  name, only in snake case.
-All of your models attributes will be indexed and [filterable](https://www.meilisearch.com/docs/learn/fine_tuning_results/filtering).
+All of your models fields will be indexed and [filterable](https://www.meilisearch.com/docs/learn/fine_tuning_results/filtering).

 ### Example Rails Model